Using a Docker Image

 Building and Pushing the Image#

-Once you have filled in the appropriate values in your .env file, you can build the Docker image using the following command:
+Then, you can build the Docker image using the following command:

 docker build -t DOCKER_USER/DOCKER_REPO:DOCKER_TAG --target default --secret id=my_env,src=.env --build-arg CACHE_BUST=`git rev-parse main` .